 Application Template Configuration Modes Required Notes IVR_Driver IVR-In-Front IVR-Behind-Switch A component of the IVR Driver product, this application template enables communication between the IVR Driver and the IVR Server.
 This template is available on the IVR Driver CD.
-Note: The IVR Driver 8.0 for CONVERSANT does not require, and cannot use, the IVR_Driver application template.
 I-Server IVR-In-Front IVR-Behind-Switch A component of the IVR Server product, this application template enables Load Balancing, statistics, and other IVR Server functions.
 This template is available on the IVR Server CD.
 TServer_IVR IVR-In-Front IVR-Behind-Switch A component of the IVR Server product, this application template starts and stops the IVR Server, enables network logging, and communicates with other Genesys products (for example, Configuration Server).
 This template is available on the IVR Server CD.
 TServer_IVR_Network IVR Network T-Server This application template provides similar functions to the TServer_IVR application template.
 It includes the capability to communicate with a Network T-Server.
 This template is available on the IVR Server CD.